 No one gives you a crash course on how to bring childhood favorites to life when you become a parent.
 Whether it’s using the right handwriting on those gifts from Santa or finding the perfect hiding places for the Easter Bunny’s eggs, parents don’t have it easy.

 And when it comes time to play Tooth Fairy?
-If you’re not a writer, then finding the right words to convince your child that you’re a magical creature and not a fatigued parent can be challenging.
-But don’t feel guilty just because you’re no fantasy wordsmith -- there are plenty of resources out there to help you create a magical Tooth Fairy experience that your kids will love and remember for years to come.
+If you’re not a writer, then finding the right words to convince your child that you’re a magical friend and not a fatigued parent, can be challenging.
+But don’t feel guilty just because you’re no fantasy wordsmith — there are plenty of resources here at Hold the Magic to help you create a magical lost tooth journey and Tooth Fairy experience that your kids will love and remember for years to come.

-Now before you don your fairy wings, check out some of our favorite Tooth Fairy letter templates to get you started.
+Now before you put on your fairy wings, check out some of our favorite Tooth Fairy letter templates to get you started.
 If you’re feeling overwhelmed or just lacking time and creativity at the moment, Hold The Magic Tooth Fairy gift sets have everything you need for three fairy visits, including pre-written magical letters!

 Right from the beginning, this template catches your eye with the custom address.
 While the puns in the Tooth Fairy’s address might go unnoticed by your kids, the personalization certainly won’t.
 Nothing is more personal than the Tooth Fairy writing a note addressed directly to you.